Itchy Dozen Worst Foods for Eczema

 12. Junk food

-The solution?
-Cook your meals at home and ensure you use eczema-friendly ingredients.
-It's easier than you think and you can find our Eczema Diet support group and diet at eczemadiet.com
+The best way to help?
+Cook at home using eczema-friendly ingredients.
+It’s easier than you think, and our Eczema Diet community is here to help at eczemadiet.com.

 What about the best skincare for eczema?

-Nutritionist Karen Fischer is passionate about helping people with eczema.
-Over the past 20 years, she has helped thousands of individuals with eczema through consultations, skincare and her books The Eczema Diet, The Eczema Detox and The Healthy Skin Kitchen.
+Nutritionist Karen Fischer is a former eczema sufferer who is passionate about helping people with eczema.
+Over the past 20+ years, she has helped thousands of individuals with eczema through consultations, skincare and her books The Eczema Diet, The Eczema Detox and The Healthy Skin Kitchen.

 References